Darwinism in Distress

-Darwinists immediately trumpeted these finding to indicate that it is therefore possible to create life from non-life, and a number of researchers subsequently spent their careers in an attempt to flesh out Miller’s experiment and take them to the next level.
-They had some initial successes, such as discovering that almost all of the twenty different naturally occurring amino acids used in protein construction could be “spontaneously generated.”
+Darwinists immediately trumpeted these finding to indicate that it is therefore possible to create life from non-life, and a number of researchers subsequently spent their careers in an attempt to flesh out Miller’s experiment and take it to the next level.
+They had some initial successes, such as discovering that almost all of the naturally occurring amino acids used in protein construction could be “spontaneously generated.”
 But they ran into what were eventually acknowledged as insurmountable obstacles, such as the fact that amino acids do not simultaneously link themselves into protein chains, because the presence of water inhibits the linking process.
 In other words, an insoluble catch-22 was encountered – a cellular environment is required before the cell can exist.
 Reflecting on the decades of struggle, Klaus Dose, an origin-of-life researcher, made this bitter and pessimistic statement:

 More than 30 years of experimentation on the origin of life in the fields of chemical and molecular evolution have led to a better perception of the immensity of the problem of the origin of life on Earth, rather than to its solution.
 At present all discussions on principal theories and experiments in the field either end in stalemate or in a confession of ignorance.

-Thus there is a huge and seemingly uncrossable chasm between protein precursors and a functioning cell, and researchers have spent many fruitless years trying to figure out how even one protein chain could be spontaneously generated, let alone the complex cellular mechanisms described above.
+Thus, there is a huge and seemingly uncrossable chasm between protein precursors and a functioning cell, and researchers have spent many fruitless years trying to figure out how even one protein chain could be spontaneously generated, let alone the complex cellular mechanisms described above.
 Stanley Miller’s experiment therefore succeeded in demonstrating micro-evolution, but decades of subsequent research have failed to show any evidence for macro-evolution.
 Essentially, this experiment demonstrated that if you throw scrabble letters into a tornado, you may find that a few stray words were accidentally formed, but that is an exceedingly far cry from having a book such as Darwin’s On the Origin of Species created by accident.